Crack This English Grammar Challenge with 5 Questions in this Puzzle

 For this problem, apply the order of operations.
 Start with the divisions and multiplications from left to right: 288 ÷ 12 equals 24, and 54 ÷ 6 equals 9.
 The equation becomes 24 + 8 x 4 – 9.
 Next, perform the multiplications and additions/subtractions from left to right: 8 x 4 equals 32, and 24 + 32 equals 56.
 Thus, the answer is 56.

-Xem thêm bài viết hay: Observation Brain Challenge: If you have Eagle Eyes Find the word Clip In 18 Secs
+Xem thêm bài viết hay: Observation Find it Out: If you have Sharp Eyes Find the number 48 among 43 in 20 Secs

 Disclaimer: The above information is for general informational purposes only.
 All information on the Site is provided in good faith, however we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site.